taurus-org/taurus/doc/source/users/getting_started/running_cli.rst

 is basically a piece of code.
 You can write macros using the `Python`_ language to do all sorts of things.
 The sky is the limit here!

-Sardana comes with a :ref:`catalog of macros<standard-macro-catalog>` that help users in a laboratory to run their experiments.
+Sardana comes with a :ref:`catalog of macros<sardana-standard-macro-catalog>` that help users in a laboratory to run their experiments.
 Most of these *macros* involve interaction with sardana elements like motors and experimental channels.
 Therefore, the first step in a new sardana demo is to populate your system with some elements.
 Fortunately, sardana comes with a *macro* called *sar_demo* that does just that.
 To execute this *macro* just type on the command line :class:`~sardana.macroserver.macros.demo.sar_demo`.
-You should get an ouput like this:
+You should get an output like this:

 .. sourcecode:: spock